 Where an Update Import Tariff (Primary Element) (SRV 1.1.1) Service Request has never been successfully executed in relation to the target SMETS1 GSME, or in relation to the SMETS1 GSME on the same home area network as the target SMETS1 GPF, the S1SP shall return a SMETS1 Response indicating failure.

+Where clause 18.1(dd) applies the SMETS1 response will only contain NonSpecifiedDayOfWeek for any configured SpecialDays (with their MMC meanings)

 Read Prepayment Configuration (SRV 4.13)

 Where the target SMETS1 GSME does not support the Non-Disablement Calendar to be readable over the WAN Interface (with their SMETS meanings), the S1SP shall omit the NonDisablementCalendar element in the SMETS1 Response (with its Message Mapping Catalogue meaning).